 About

-Chalmers Smith retired in 2013 after almost 40 years of teaching, most of it spent taking children and young people outdoors.
+Chalmers Smith retired in 2013 after almost 40 years of teaching, most of it spent taking children and young people to learn outdoors.

 "I have always had a strong interest in photography and art.
 The idiosyncrasies of the Scottish education system in the 1960s meant that, from the age of 14, I had to study French instead of Art by dint of one mark!